muhammetsnts/MACHINE_LEARNING/README.md

-# Here are my ML projects.
+# Here are my ML projects by using different algorithms.